patrickhyw/regions/README.md

 2. **Hypersphere**: a hypersphere centered at the mean with radius equal to variance times a confidence threshold.
     - Pros: generative, bounded, full-dimensional, simple.
     - Cons: low precision & recall (see experiments).
-3. **Hyperellipsoid + shrinkage**: a hyperellipsoid centered at the mean with radius equal to variance times a confidence threshold, and shrinkage coefficient to regularize the covariance matrix.
+3. **Hyperellipsoid + shrinkage**: a hyperellipsoid centered at the mean with radius equal to variance times a confidence threshold, and shrinkage to make the shape full-dimension when `n<d`.
     - Pros: generative, bounded, full-dimensional with shrinkage, high precision & recall (see experiments), simple.
     - Cons: requires shrinkage to be full-dimensional, which is extra complexity.